 Unused prescription drugs thrown in the trash can be retrieved and abused or illegally sold.
 And unused drugs that are flushed down the toilet contaminate the water supply.
 Proper disposal of unused drugs saves lives and protects the environment.

 Why not hold on to the medicine in case I need it in the future?

-Keeping your home free of expired and unwanted prescription medicine — and actually locking up the ones you keep — reduces the potential of prescription drug abuse within your home.
+Keeping your home free of expired and unwanted prescription medicine — and locking up the ones you keep — reduces the potential of prescription drug abuse within your home.
 Roughly 15 percent of high school seniors used a prescription drug non-medically in the past year and most of those teens reported that they got the prescription drugs from their home medicine cabinets or from friends.

 Addiction doesn’t discriminate based on your social, racial or educational status.
 It doesn’t care how much money you make or what ZIP code you live in.
 Learn more about fellow Michiganders affected by prescription drug abuse here.